1Password/connect-sdk-go/example/README.md

 # Go Connect SDK Example

 This example has been created in order to illustrate the main available functionality with regard to item manipulation, in the Go Connect SDK.
-Given a (secret) string, this example will create an item, add it to given vault, retrieve it and, eventually, remove it.
+Given a (secret) string, this example will create an item, add it to a given vault, retrieve it and, eventually, remove it.

 ## Prerequisites